wired-potato/Rift/README.md

-thanks to the guys at pblocker
+thanks to the guys at pblocker and uv static